ColorlabMD/Prores-BitDepth/README.md

 10bits can hold 1024 discreet values.
 0-1023

-ProRes in an intraframed codec meaning compression is not temporal and any compression artafacts will spatially in a frame.
+ProRes in an intraframe codec meaning compression is not temporal and any compression artifacts will spatially in a frame.
 To avoid this causing issues the mode of the frame.
-More on this under testing procdure.
+More on this under testing procedure.
 ProRes Types:
  ProRes Proxy , Prores LT , ProRes422 , ProRes422HQ , ProRes4444 , ProRes4444XQ

 To test this I worked in a 16bit RGBA64 space.
-This was chosen as because I wanted to feed the apple prores encoder every luminance value possible.
+This was chosen as because I wanted to feed the apple ProRes encoder every luminance value possible.
 I am not sure how the apple encoder works with respect to its "native" input pixel format.
 I used an AVAssetWriter with a AVAssetWriterInputPixelBufferAdaptor and 64bit RGBA pixel format buffer.
-For simulated 12 and 10 bit I shifted 4 and 6bits respectivly.
+For simulated 12 and 10 bit I shifted 4 and 6bits respectively.

-FFMPEG was also used, however the ffmpeg encoder prores_ks only accpets 10 bit pixel buffer format.
+FFmpeg was also used, however the FFmpeg encoder prores_ks only accpets 10 bit pixel buffer format.

 ## Testing procedure: